Tchaikovsky's Three Pieces (Trois morceaux) for solo piano, Op. 9 (TH 131 ; ČW 107 to 109), were written in October 1870 in Moscow.

 A complete performance lasts around 15 minutes.

 On 26 October 1870, Tchaikovsky informed Ivan Klimenko that he had written ‘three new pieces'

 Rêverie (No. 1) and Mazurka de salon (No. 3) were played by Nikolay Rubinstein at an all-Tchaikovsky concert in the Little Hall of the Nobles' Club in Moscow on 16/28 March 1871.

 Polka de salon (No. 2) was played by Louis Diémer at a concert of Tchaikovsky's works in the Salle Érard in Paris on 11/23 February 1887.

 All three pieces were published together as Op.
 9 by Pyotr Jurgenson in March 1871.
 They were included in volume 51Б of Tchaikovsky's Complete Collected Works (1946), edited by Ivan Shishov.

-The composer's manuscript scores of all three pieces are now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+The composer's manuscript scores of all three pieces are now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 109) [view].